Emergent vorticity asymmetry of one and two-layer shallow water system captured by a next-order balanced model: Multi-layer shallow water

 \subsubsection{Simulation results}

 The SWQG\pl~captures the vorticity evolution of the baroclinic life cycle to remarkable accuracy.
 Figure \ref{fig:twolay_zeta_snap_t27d0} displays snapshots of the barotropic ($(\zeta_1+\zeta_2)/2$) and baroclinic ($(\zeta_1-\zeta_2)/2$) vorticity (in color) and divergence (in contour) during the growth of the baroclinic instability.
 Note that the time of the snapshot is offset.
-This is because the growth of the instability from small-scale noise happens at different times in the model, due to the chaotic nature of the instability.
-The match is indeed impressive.
-Not only does the SWQG\pl~model capture the asymmetric evolution of the cyclonic and anti-cyclonic part of the baroclinic wave, it is also able to recover the associated divergence fields.
-The divergence is of crucial atmospheric interest as a convergent region in the lower layer corresponds to precipitation.
+This is because the growth of the instability from small-scale noise happens at different times in the model, due to the chaotic nature of the instability. {However, the growth rate is remarkably similar (see Figure \ref{fig:two_lay_vortskew}).} The match is indeed impressive.
+Not only does the SWQG\pl~model capture the asymmetric evolution of the cyclonic and anticyclonic part of the baroclinic wave, it is also able to recover the associated divergence fields. {Note that one could infer the same divergence, using the $\omega$-equation.
+The difference of SWQG\pl~is that the full velocity participates in the advection, while in SWQG, the higher-order divergence is implicit and is not used in the advection of PV.} The divergence is of crucial atmospheric interest as a convergent region in the lower layer corresponds to precipitation.
 For our example, baroclinic convergence correlates with baroclinic cyclonic vorticity, and baroclinic divergence is large near regions of barotropic strain.
 On the other hand, barotropic divergence is uniformly small.
-This is reminiscent of strain-induced fronts configuration studied in \citet{HoskinsBretherton_72}.
-We will explore further strain-induced fronts in Section \ref{sec:front}.
+This is reminiscent of the strain-induced fronts configuration studied in \citet{HoskinsBretherton_72}.
+We will explore further strain-induced fronts in Section \ref{sec:front}. {The similarity of the evolution for the two models go beyond this early snapshot.
+In the supplementary materials, we provide videos of the $\Ro=0.1$ simulations.}